ocean-eddy-cpt/gcm-filters/docs/theory.rst

 Then you would set ``filter_scale`` =  60, with :math:`\kappa_x = 1` to get a filter scale of 60 in the grid-x direction.
 Next, to get a filter scale of 30 in the grid-y direction you would set :math:`\kappa_y=1/4`.

-:doc:`tutorial_filter_types` has examples of anisotropic filtering.
+The :doc:`tutorial_filter_types` has examples of anisotropic filtering.
 The same tutorial also shows methods designed specifically for the case where the user wants to set the local filter scale equal to the local grid scale to achieve a fixed "coarsening" factor.
 This can be achieved using the anisotropic diffusion described above, but it can also be achieved in a more efficient computational manner as follows.

 1. Multiply the unfiltered data by the local grid cell area.